morgosus/morgosus.github.io/_posts/gaming/2021-08-13-fallout-shelter-dwellers.md

 hits.
 Dwellers can additionally have varying attack interval (usually 3 - 4 seconds), and critical multiplier, a.k.a. the damage their critical hits do (Usually 150% - 200%)

-## What are those little traits they have?
+## What Are Those Little Traits They Have?
 ![A trait](/assets/thm/gaming/foso/trait.jpg)

 First off, there's **race**, that determines how well they go with/against other races.
 Yes, all your characters are... anyways, next we have the **type of damage** - either physical or energy - which each cater to either energy resistance or physical resistance.